 A transfer of an asset by a person to a trust may be deemed a taxable gift by taxing authorities.
 For this discussion, we do not address in detail potential tax consequences of a gift to a trust.
 You may wish to discuss those consequences with your tax or legal advisors.

 The Revocable Trust

 Trusts can be revocable or irrevocable.
 A revocable trust may be created by a grantor for her own benefit during her lifetime.
-It can be drafted so it can be dissolved completely, the terms can be changed, and assets may be removed from it without restriction.
-A revocable trust will contain what is basically a list of instructions to the trustee as to what it may, or must, do with any property delivered to it in trust by the grantor.
+It can be drafted so it can be dissolved completely, the terms can be changed, and assets may be removed from it by the grantor without restriction.
+A revocable trust will contain what is essentially a list of instructions to the trustee as to what it may, or must, do with any property delivered to it in trust by the grantor.
 Among other things, most revocable trusts will specify:

 - that the grantor may amend it or revoke it completely;

 - that the grantor may place additional property into the trust or request distributions from it;

 - that the trustee has a list of administrative powers that enable the trustee to deal with the trust assets; for example, the trustee is usually empowered to buy or sell securities; and